-- The students have no idea why they are doing the activity.
+The students have no idea why they are doing the activity.
 You could probably argue that there will always be students who are clueless in a sense that they aren’t trying.
-In this case, I the problem goes much deeper.
+In this case, the problem goes much deeper.
 There are times when I dive right into a lesson or activity and just don’t tell my students why we are doing it or what it connects to.
 If I just forget to tell them, that’s one thing, but if I can’t answer the questions “Why are we doing this?” or “What are they learning from doing this?” then why are we doing it?
 Why are we building a model of a fire-proof house with our 451 unit?
 Guilty.
 Why are we drawing a picture of our favorite character in The Lord of the Flies?
 Guilty again.
 Instead, let’s trace the symbol of fire throughout the novel and analyze how it changes.
 Let’s read an informational text about how fire works and make literal and symbolic connections.
 If we want students to get to know characters, let’s have them create a body biography with text-based descriptions.
-Just make some tiny, purpose-driven adjustments can make huge changes in students’ growth and understanding.
+Just making some tiny, purpose-driven adjustments can spark huge changes in students’ growth and understanding.

 3. Think about the end goal when planning.
 In other words, plan backwards.
 In order to help myself remember this important piece, in every one of the teacher planners that I design, I have a reflection page at the end of the month.
 It reminds me to pause and reflect on what we accomplished and need to work more on.
 More on planning backwards in this post.

-- Assessment and measurement that are consistent and align with the skills.
+4. Assessment and measurement that are consistent and align with the skills.

 5. Make connections to prior and future learning.
 This can be done effectively if you work inside of units where a big picture is evident.
 A KWL chart activator is perfect tool for making connections.
 I also love to do the 3-2-1 strategy.